captaincode0/connection-pool-silex/README.md

 ```

 The parameters of the service parameters are the following:

-    1. connection-pool.connections: an array that contains all the connections to the database.
+1. **connection-pool.connections**: an array that contains all the connections to the database.
-    2. pool.configuration: the configuration object to build the connection to the database.
+2. **pool.configuration**: the configuration object to build the connection to the database.
-    2. pool.connections: the number of connections to open.
+2. **pool.connections**: the number of connections to open.
-    3. pool.name: the name of pool.
+3. **pool.name**: the name of pool.

 The implementation in one controller is the following, you need to call the servicer inside the controller, using a closure the pass by value the current application: